 Some helpful Kodi keyboard shortcuts for Mac users.

-- ⌘ Cmd+H and ⌘ Cmd+M to hide/minimize to the dock
+⌘ Cmd+H and ⌘ Cmd+M keyboard shortcuts come into play when you want to hide/minimize the app to the dock.

 That ends our article on the best Kodi Keyboard shortcuts that you should know.
 If you need an official list of all Kodi keyboard shortcuts, you can click here to learn them.
 However, I think for most users, the keyboard shortcuts mentioned here are more than enough.

 How to Go Back in Kodi?

 It’s quite simple to go back to Kodi.
 Simply, click/tap on the back button.
 You can also hit the Esc key to go back to the previous screen.
 When using the mouse, right-click on the blank area.